 We Made the Mistakes So You Don’t Have To:

 So part of becoming an adept traveler is making a lot of mistakes.
 Between the two of us, we’ve booked plane tickets for the wrong airport (airports in an inconvenient part of the city or with the least convenient layover situation).
 We’ve booked hotels at the worst times of year, set out on excursions during rush hour.
-Joseph even accidentally reserved himself the honeymoon suite at a hotel in Azerbaijan, complete with a bubble bath full of rose petals.
+Matt even accidentally reserved himself the honeymoon suite at a hotel in Azerbaijan, complete with a bubble bath full of rose petals.

 We’ve made the mistakes, we’ve visited the places that were more creepy than intriguing, we’ve visited Russia in the winter!
 And we learned!
 We learned how to avoid those things.
 We want to help you see something amazing, but also safe and as hassle free as possible.
 We want to put our expertise to work.
 We want to share the wealth of experience we’ve gained.